Following is my take on consignment stores.

 I’ve shopped there.
 I’ve sold there.
 (I’ve sold there more than I’ve shopped there, but that’s beside the point.)

-My Thoughts on Consignment Stores For Clothes Shopping:
+My Thoughts On Consignment Stores For Buying Clothes

-Overall, my experiences weren’t anything worth writing about.
+Overall, my experiences shopping at clothing consignment stores weren’t anything worth writing about.
 Suffice it to say that I’ve pretty much given up on consignment shops for clothes buying.

 - Consignment shops tend to be very female-oriented — which is fine in theory, but it’s hard to find clothing for the whole family through consignment shops.